dchen71/the_odin_project/google-homepage/readme.md

-#Huginn's command #1
+#Google Homepage
-A recreation of the google home search page and sample search
+A recreation of the google home search page and a sample search page